jerdog/jmeiss-me-website/content/posts/talk-about-devrel-metrics.md

 +++
-title = 'Talk About Devrel Metrics' date = 2024-05-24T10:06:42-05:00
-draft = false
+title = "Let's Talk About Devrel Metrics" date = 2024-05-24T10:06:42-05:00 draft = false
 hero = "/images/posts/devrel-metrics.jpg" # location of images should be in /images/posts/